Liech/RTSNavigationLib/README.md

 * How should this unit individually move

-Tackling Formation, usher units to formation places, navigation and moving in a formation along the planned path.
+Tackling Formation, guide units to formation places, navigation and moving in a formation along the planned path.

 # Recreational Goals